Gaza War (2008-2009)Legacy

 of buildings and structures of more recent construction, although this does not guarantee

 that they will not be found during the demolition of these buildings.

 o A significant amount of asbestos cement debris was noted in areas where it was not possible to identify the original source of the material.
 This debris was possibly from buildings that had been demolished in the past, and the asbestos cement had not been removed with the other debris.
 In some cases, the asbestos cement debris appeared to have been taken to the area and then dumped.

 o All the landfills visited by the team showed evidence that asbestos had been dumped in

 them, indicating that there is neither awareness nor control over asbestos disposal in the Gaza Strip, though it is impossible to attribute this to the recent conflict.

-A UN commissioned inquiry (Goldstone report) and several other independent observers and witnesses have verified War Crimes by Israel's armed forces.
+A UN commissioned inquiry (Goldstone report) and several other independent observers and witnesses have verified war crimes by Israel's armed forces.
 Nevertheless, the U.S. congress refuses to listen to reliable and authoritative organizations and protects Israel against the charges.
-This is equivalent to having a judge declare that only the testimony of the criminal defendant will be accepted.
-Testimony from all witnesses and enforcement agencies will be discarded.
+This is equivalent to having a judge declare that only the testimony of the criminal defendant will be accepted and testimony from all witnesses and enforcement agencies will be discarded.
 The U.S. congress has brought itself to a position where its sanity is questioned.

-Here ae some findings on war crime during the Gaza war.
+Here are some findings on war crimes during the Gaza war.